-Grade of A Indicates the highest quality of work and is s reserved for outstanding a chievement Grade of B Indicates definitely superior work done in a a sustained and intelligent r nanner.
-Grades of B- or above fulfill requirements for a graduate de egree Grade of C Indicates average university-level work sati sfactorily performed Grade of D Indicates the lowest passing grade Grade of F Indicates a failing grade Grade of P Indicates a passing grade Grade of CR Indicates work attempted under the "Cred it/No Credit" grading optic on that was at or above the B- level Grade of NC Indicates work attempted under the "Cred it/No Credit" grading optic on that was below the B- level Grade of W Indicates a withdrawal from the class Grade of I Indicates incomplete work.
-See Incomplete Work above Grade of AU Indicates that the course was audited and r not taken for academic cred it Grade of SP Indicates satisfactory progress in an ongoir ng course.
-(Thesis, Project, Student Teaching) Grade of IP Indicates the course is in progress Grade of NR Indicates no grade has been recorded Course Grade Quality Points Course Grade Quality Points
+Grade of A Indicates the highest quality of work and is reserved for outstanding achievement Grade of B Indicates definitely superior work done in a sustained and intelligent manner.
+Grades of B- or above fulfill requirements for a grad luate degree Grade of C Indicates average university-level work satisfactorily performed Grade of D Indicates the lowest passing grade Grade of F Indicates a failing grade Grade of P Indicates a passing grade Grade of CR Indicates work attempted under the "Credit/No Credit" grading option that was at or above the B- level Grade of NC Indicates work attempted under the "Credit/No Credit" grading option that was below the B- level Grade of W Indicates a withdrawal from the class Grade of I Indicates incomplete work.
+See Incomplete Work above Grade of AU Indicates that the course was audite d and not taken for academic credit Grade of SP Indicates satisfactory progress in an ongoing course.
+(Thesis, Project, Student Teaching) Grade of IP Indicates the course is in progress Grade of NR Indicates no grade has been recorded Course Grade Quality Points Course Grade Quality Points А 4.0 D 1.0 A- 3.7 D - 0.7 B + 3.3 F 0.0 В 3.0 P (Pass) 0.0 В - 2.7 CR (Credit) 0.0 C + 2.3 NC (No Credit) 0.0 С 2.0 W (Withdrawal) 0.0 С - 1.7 I (Incomplete) 0.0 D + 1.3 SP (Satisfactory Progress) 0.0

-Course Grade Quality Points Course Grade Quality Points

-A 4.0 D 1.0

-A- 3.7 D - 0.7

-B + 3.3 F 0.0

-В 3.0 P (Pass) 0.0

-В - 2.7 CR (Credit) 0.0

-C + 2.3 NC (No Credit) 0.0

-С 2.0 W (Withdrawal) 0.0

-C - 1.7 I (Incomplete) 0.0

-D + 1.3 SP (Satisfactory Progress) 0.0